-Your vehicle is equipped with three types of airbags:
+Your vehicle is equipped with four types of airbags:

-- Front airbags: Airbags in front of the driver's and front passenger's seats. - Side airbags: Airbags in the driver's and front passenger's seat-backs. - Side curtain airbags: Airbags above the side windows.
+- Front airbags: Airbags in front of the driver's and front passenger's seats. - Front knee airbags: Airbags under the steering column and under the glove box. - Side airbags: Airbags in the driver's and front passenger's seat-backs. - Side curtain airbags: Airbags above the side windows.